 If you could do one thing for Family History Month in October, what would it be?
 Find the time to work on your family history is probably on your list.

-Here’s an idea: If you set aside 30 minutes once a week, by the end of October, you’d have spent a couple of hours trying to solve a family history mystery.
+Here’s an idea: If you set aside 30 minutes once a week, by the end of the month, you’d have spent a couple of hours trying to solve a family history mystery.

 You can use this time to work on a few of your old photo problems.
 The images that you know could tell you more about your family, if only you could study the clues.